firecrest-lang/firecrest/README.md

 # Firecrest 🔥

-💠 As powerful as Go, as Slick as Wren 💠
+💠 As Powerful as Go, as Slick as Wren 💠